-AP source: Pelicans sending Ball to Bulls in sign-and-trade
+AP sources: Pelicans send Ball to Bulls, get Hornets’ Graham

+NEW ORLEANS (AP) — The New Orleans Pelicans are sending Lonzo Ball to Chicago and will acquire Devonte Graham from Charlotte as part of separate sign-and-trade agreements, two people with knowledge of the situation said.

-NEW ORLEANS (AP) — Lonzo Ball is heading to Chicago in a sign-and-trade agreement that will send Bulls guards Tomas Satoransky and Garrett Temple to the New Orleans Pelicans, a person with knowledge of the situation said.
+The Ball trade will send Bulls guards Tomas Satoransky and Garrett Temple to the Pelicans, and New Orleans will send a draft lottery-protected 2022 first-round choice to Charlotte, the people said.

-The person spoke to The Associated Press on condition of anonymity Monday because trades cannot become official until Friday under NBA rules.
+The people spoke to The Associated Press on condition of anonymity Monday because trades cannot become official until Friday under NBA rules.

 Ball is represented by Klutch Sports, which announced that the four-year veteran guard had agreed to a four-year, $85 million contract.
 ESPN first reported the trade, which also sends a Bulls second-round draft choice to New Orleans.

+Graham had a breakout year with the Hornets in 2019-20, his second NBA season, averaging 18.2 points and 7.5 assists.

+But after the Hornets selected point guard LaMelo Ball — Lonzo’s younger brother — with the third overall pick in 2020 and Graham got injured, he wound up in a backup role last season.
+Graham averaged 14.8 points, 2.7 rebounds and 5.4 assists in 30.2 minutes while appearing in 55 games.

-Ball, a four-year veteran who turns 24 in October and entered the offseason as a restricted free agent, is coming off his most productive season.
+Lonzo Ball, a four-year veteran who turns 24 in October and entered the offseason as a restricted free agent, is coming off his most productive season.
 In his second year with the Pelicans, he averaged career highs in points (14.6 per game) and field-goal percentage (41.4) while averaging 5.7 assists.
 Drafted second overall by the Lakers out of UCLA in 2017, Ball has changed his shooting mechanics since being traded to New Orleans as part of a blockbuster deal that sent Anthony Davis to Los Angeles.

 Ball hit a career-high 172 3-pointers last season while making a career-best 37.8% of his shots from deep.